karmaniverous/blog/collections/_entity-manager/02-evolving-a-nosql-db-schema.md

 A data object in a DynamoDB table is uniquely identified by its _primary key_.
 This can take one of two forms, chosen at design time:

-- a _simple primary key_ is a single property that uniquely identifies the object.
+- a **simple primary key** is a single property that uniquely identifies the object.
 In DynamoDB-land, this is called the _partition key_.
 In more general NoSQL terms, this is a _hash key_.

-- a _composite primary key_ is a combination of two properties that uniquely identify the object.
+- a **composite primary key** is a combination of two properties that uniquely identify the object.
 In DynamoDB-land, these are the _partition key_ and the _sort key_.
 In more general NoSQL terms, this is a _hash key_ and a _range key_.

-For reasons that will become clear, Entity Manager requires a composite primary key for all data entities.
+For reasons that will become clear, **Entity Manager requires a composite primary key for all data entities**.
 And to keep this discussion as general as possible, we'll refer to its components as the _hash key_ and _range key_.

-All high-performance NoSQL databases (including DynamoDB) makes a clear distinction between two very different kinds of data retrieval operations:
+All high-performance NoSQL databases (including DynamoDB) make a clear distinction between two very different kinds of data retrieval operations:

 - **Scan** operations read _every_ record in a table.
-At scale, finding an individual record with a scan is _very_ slow and _very_ expensive.
-Scans are to be avoided whenever possible.
+At scale, finding an individual record with a scan is _very_ slow and _very_ expensive. _Scans are to be avoided whenever possible._

 - **Query** operations read _an ordered subset_ of records in a table.
-At scale, finding an individual record with a query is _very_ fast and _very_ cheap.
-Queries are the preferred way to access data in a NoSQL database.
+At scale, finding an individual record with a query is _very_ fast and _very_ cheap. _Queries are the preferred way to access data in a NoSQL database._

 In DynamoDB and other NoSQL databases, whatever else may be true, queries obey one hard rule: **a query can only be performed on records with the same hash key!**